 Daniel 4: 10-12, 20-22

 Day 16- The tree cut down by a "Watcher" from Heaven was God's intervention Himself.
 The great Babylonian kingdom was cut down when it seemed its strongest.
-In the prophetic sense, just when man seems at the highest place of purpose and achievement, he will be cut down by the Lord's return to take his church out of the world. ( An event still to come referred to as the Rapture.)
+In the prophetic sense, just when man seems at the highest place of purpose and achievement, he will be cut down by the Lord's return to take his church out of the world - an event in the future called the rapture.

 Day 17- King Nebuchadnezzar was to face seven years of insanity.
 God cut down all that was precious to him - even his mind.
 But when the ordeal was over, the stump had been left to sprout again.
 King Nebuchadnezzar was restored and converted after seven years of insanity.

 Daniel 4: 15-16 , 23-26

 Day 18- Looking forward again in a prophetic sense, the Bible says that between the Rapture of the church out of the world and Christ's second coming there will be seven years of tribulation and insanity in the world such as has never been seen before.
 But after this seven-year period, the Gentile nations too will be converted.

 Day 19- Daniel's long relationship with the king made him care enough to confront him.
 Daniel did so with tact.
 He was specific and honest and left the king with hope.

 When we really care about the people we live and work with, then we will care enough to be honest with them.